-IG024: Surgery & Medical Record Guidelines for Non-Rodent Animal Species Used in Biomedical Research
+IG024: Surgery Guidelines for USDA Covered Non-Rodent Species and Agricultural Animals Used in Research and Teaching

-This document is designed to provide guidance to research personnel when planning for surgical procedures on non-rodent species (e.g., dogs, cats, rabbits, ferrets, pigs, sheep) used in biomedical research at Michigan State University and is based upon the Guide for the Care and Use of Laboratory Animals (Guide).
+This document is designed to provide guidance to research personnel when planning for surgical procedures on non-rodent species used in biomedical research, and agricultural animals used in research and teaching at Michigan State University.
+This document is based upon the Guide for the Care and Use of Laboratory Animals and the Guide for the Care and Use of Agricultural Animals in Research and Teaching (4th ed).
 All personnel performing surgical procedures must be appropriately trained and listed on an IACUC-approved protocol.
 Modifications to or departures from these guidelines must be included and scientifically justified in the Animal Protocol.

 The following topics are covered in this guideline: